2017–18 Golden State Warriors season: Draft picks

 The 2017 NBA draft was held on June 22, 2017, at the Barclays Center in Brooklyn.
-The Warriors didn't have a pick, but acquired the Chicago Bulls 38th pick in the second round for cash.
-They chose power forward Jordan Bell out of Oregon.
+The Warriors did not have a pick, but acquired the Chicago Bulls's 38th pick in the second round for cash, having chosen power forward Jordan Bell out of Oregon.
 After the draft, the team signed Bell's former Oregon teammate, Chris Boucher, to a two-way contract.

 Preseason

 On July 1, 2017, Stephen Curry agreed to re-sign with Golden State on a super-max five-year/$201m deal.
 The Warriors also resigned Kevin Durant, and their veteran core of Shaun Livingston, David West, Andre Iguodala, Zaza Pachulia and JaVale McGee.
 Golden State also added Nick Young and Omri Casspi on one-year deals.